jsenv/core/README.md

 ## What jsenv can do ?

-- execute a file inside browsers, node.js.
+- execute file on browsers, node.js.
 - execute unit tests on browsers, node.js.
 - generate code coverage of unit tests.
-- generate bundle compatible with browsers, node.js.
+- generate bundle for browsers, node.js.
+- use import starting with `/`
+- use top level `await`
+- use dynamic `import()`
+- use `import.meta.url`

 All of the above can be achieved using babel, systemjs, rollup and istanbul separately.
-But you have to make them work together and it is a lot of work, believe me.

-You can also:

-- use import starting with / `import from '/src/file.js'`
-- use top level await
-- use dynamic import
-- use import.meta.url

-And mainly it's about writing code that can be executed/tested/bundled for the web and node.js.
+This project make them  work together to provide debugging, code coverage and bundling for browsers and node.js.

 ## Documentation